dinasv/CSBFinder/README.md

 ### <a name='ui'>Running CSBFinder via User Interface</a>
-Just double click on the CSBFinder executable file in the installation folder, or (if you checked these options during installation) from the start menu / Desktop.
+Just double click on the CSBFinder executable file in the installation folder, or (if you checked these options during installation) from the Start Menu / Desktop.

 > Note: If you are going to use a very large input dataset you might need to change the maximal memory that can be used by CSBFinder.
 Go to the installation folder and edit the file "CSBFinder.vmoptions" using a Text Editor.
 Change